Pascalpedro/Custodia/README.md

 - **Improved Reliability and Maintainability**: The high-availability architecture, the modular and microservice-based design, and the containerized and automated deployment processes enhance the overall reliability and consistency of the web service, reducing the risk of downtime and simplifying the troubleshooting and debugging processes.
 - **Cost-effectiveness**: The modular and microservice-based design, the containerization and automated deployment processes, and the reusability and portability of the containerized Flask app lead to cost savings by reducing the complexity of development, testing, and deployment, and streamlining the infrastructure management.

-Whether you're a developer, a system administrator, or a business stakeholder, the Secure Flask Microservice project offers a reliable and secure foundation for your web-based applications.
+Whether you're a developer, a system administrator, or a business stakeholder, `Custodia` offers a reliable and secure foundation for your web-based applications.
 Join us in this exciting journey as we explore the benefits of this cutting-edge architecture and unlock new possibilities in the world of secure and scalable web services.

 ---
-### Key Features of Secure Flask Microservice!!!
+### Key Features of Custodia!!!

 - **Flask-based Web Service**: The project utilizes the lightweight and flexible Flask web framework to power the core functionality of the web service.
 - **Docker Containerization**: The Flask app is containerized using Docker, enabling easy deployment, scaling, and management of the web service.